Vedant-afk-vedzzu/Hello-World-Webpage/README.md

-# Hello-World-Webpage
-Hello World Webpage is a beginner-friendly project designed to demonstrate the basics of web development and GitHub version control.
-It contains a simple HTML page styled with CSS that displays a welcoming "Hello, World!
+# Hello World Webpage 🌍

+This is my first GitHub project!
+It’s a simple webpage that displays "Hello, World!" with some basic styling.

+## How to run
+1. Download or clone the repo.
+2. Open `index.html` in your browser.